aznam/productive40/README.md

 - Header extension: *.hpp
 - Source extension: *.cpp
 - Template extension: *.tpp

+#### Packages
+- Each package should have an external header which can be included to interact with the whole package.

 #### Sections
 - Headers and sources files are divided into preprocessors directives and code sections.